kubevela/catalog/README.md

 - A new addon added in this repo should be put in as an experimental one unless you have test for a long time in your product environment and be approved by most maintainers.

-- An experimental addon must meet these conditions can be promoted as a verified one.
+- An experimental addon must meet these conditions to be promoted as a verified one.

   - This addon must be tested by addon's [e2e-test](./test/e2e-test/addon-test) to guarantee this addon can ben enabled successfully.